-In April 2016, Japan, the EU and the US submitted a joint questionnaire regarding the Indian government's notice on its measures to increase tariffs on IT products.
+In April 2016, as the above tariff increase measures continue, Japan, the EU and the US submitted a joint questionnaire regarding the measures to increase tariffs on ICT products.
 At the meetings of the WTO Committee on Market Access, the ITA Committee and the Council for Trade in Goods, Japan requested the Indian government to give a detailed explanation.

-In response to the joint questionnaire submitted by Japan, the EU and the US, in November 2016, India answered that "those products have been developed with new technologies and are not subject to the scope of tariff elimination to which India committed under the ITA."
+However, India explained that "those products have been developed with new technologies and are not subject to the scope of tariff elimination to which India committed under the ITA."